-Temwa was founded in 2003 by our Managing Director, Jo Hook, and one of our trustees, Sophie Guise, after running a backpackers’ lodge in Usisya, a remote village on the lakeshore.
+Temwa was founded in 2003 by our Managing Director, Jo Hook, and Sophie Guise.
+The friends were running a backpackers’ lodge in Usisya, a remote town on the lakeshore from 1999 to 2000.

-During their time at the lodge, Jo and Sophie’s close friend and colleague, Lotti Nkhwazi, died after developing AIDS.
-Lotti had little access to healthcare before his death and had been supporting his sister, brother, and sister-in-law, as well as 15 children, through his income from the lodge.
-His death had a dramatic impact on his extended family and their fortunes.
+During their time at the lodge, Jo and Sophie’s close friend and colleague, Lotti Nkhwazi, sadly died after developing AIDS.
+Lotti had little access to healthcare before his death and had been supporting his extended family, including 15 children, through his income.
+To grow enough food to feed 15 children, let alone find money for secondary school fees, was an extremely difficult task, and his death had a dramatic impact on his family’s fortunes.

 Our key achievements

-- distributed more than 1,100 microloans to entrepreneurs;
+- Distributed more than 1,300 microloans to small business entrepreneurs.